OpenLineage/docs/docs/integrations/airflow/default-extractors.md

         return starting_facets
 ```

-## Implementing Default Extractors
+## Implementing lineage in an operator

-To implement a default extractor, first you need an operator class.
-In this example, we’ll use the `DfToGcsOperator`, a custom operator created by the Astronomer Data team to load arbitrary dataframes to our GCS bucket.
+Not surprisingly, you will need an operator class to implement lineage collection in an operator.
+Here, we’ll use the `DfToGcsOperator`, a custom operator created by the Astronomer Data team to load arbitrary dataframes to our GCS bucket.
 We’ll implement both `get_openlineage_facets_on_start()` and `get_openlineage_facets_on_complete()` for our custom operator.
 The specific details of the implementation will vary from operator to operator, but there will always be five basic steps that these functions will share.

 Both the methods return an `OperatorLineage` object, which itself is a collection of facets.
 Four of the five steps mentioned above are creating these facets where necessary, and the fifth is creating the `DataSourceDatasetFacet`.
 First, though, we’ll need to import some OpenLineage objects: